Digital Media Arts - Web Concentration

 - DMA 472 - Client-Side Scripting I

-- Media Elective Courses (12 Credits) Students will select electives after consultation with their department mentor.
+- Other Media elective courses (nine credits) — Students will select electives after consultation with their department mentors.

 *All majors in the Media department will take 12 credits of departmental core courses.